 Standard track: 5th grade (Math), 6th grade (Advanced Math), 7th grade (Pre-Algebra) and 8th grade (Algebra I).

-Mini-electives: There are generally 4 mini-electives offered each quarter.
-Students select from the list of course offerings in August.
+Mini-electives: Middle School Students may choose from several mini-electives offered throughout the year.
 The following mini-electives have been offered at HPFS:

 Yoga, Digital Photography, Geology, Foods, Basketball, Chess, Advanced Art, Knitting, Wrestling, Recycling, Outdoor Adventures, Literature, Lawn Games, Board Games, Academic Debate, Environmental Science (Go Green), Badminton, Business Enterprise, Cooking, Guitar and Marine Biology